QAInsights/Performance-Engineering-Questions/README.md

 ## ❗ Assumptions

-- In this context, application means it could web application, services, database etc. Based on the project, you can ask the relevant question.
+- In this context, application means it could be a web application or services or database etc. Based on the project, you can ask the relevant questions.
-- These questions derived based on web protocols.

 ## ❓ Questions